 Ban China Products in India - Everything You Want to Know

 Shouts to Ban the Chinese Products are growing across the globe.
-Especially in India, after the recent killing of Indian soldiers in Galawan valley by Chinese.
+Especially in India, after the recent killing of Indian soldiers in Galawan valley by the Chinese.
 Sentiments To Boycott Made in China, products, Apps, and services are gaining steam.

 On 29th June 2020, the Government of India has banned 59 Chinese Apps citing concern for the safety and the sovereignty of Indian cyberspace.
 However, the media is labeling it as a Digital Surgical Strike by the Indian Government.